A Bootstrap-based Method for Testing Network Similarity: Theoretical results

 \subsection{Distributional comparison of test statistics}

-The general strategy of statistical inference consists of computing the observed value of a test statistic from available data, determining (or estimating) a suitable threshold based on the sampling distribution of this test statistic under the null hypothesis, and rejecting the null hypothesis if the observed value of the test statistic exceeds this threshold.
-Let $F_0$ be the distribution of the test statistic under the null and $F_1$ be the distribution of the test statistic under the alternative, where, for simplicity, we consider a point null and a point alternative.
-Then, the usefulness of the test statistic depends almost tautologically on whether $F_1$ is well-separated from $F_0$.
-If the separation between $F_0$ and $F_1$ for one test statistic is greater than that for another test statistic, then the former is preferable over the latter.
-This gives us a natural way to compare different test statistics, by fixing a null model and an alternative model, and comparing the separation between $F_0$ and $F_1$ for the different test statistics.
-Based on this notion, we carried out a comparative analysis of the test statistics $T_{frob}$ (our proposed method), $T_{ase}$, and $T_{eig}$ using simulated network data.
-To be fair to $T_{ase}$ and $T_{eig}$, we used null and alternative model configurations that were used in \cite{tang2017semiparametric} and \cite{ghoshdastidar2018practical}.
-Let $A_1 \sim P_1$ and $A_2 \sim P_2$ where $P_1, P_2$ are two-community stochastic blockmodels with
+Consider a point null and a point alternative, and let $F_0$ and $F_1$ be the corresponding distributions of some test statistic.
+Then, the effectiveness of the test statistic is intrinsically linked to the separation between $F_1$ and $F_0$.
+If the separation between $F_0$ and $F_1$ for one test statistic is greater than that for another test statistic, then the former is more likely to distinguish the null and the alternative.
+This gives us a natural means to compare different test statistics, by fixing a null model and an alternative model and comparing the separation between $F_0$ and $F_1$.
+Based on this notion, we carried out a comparative analysis of the test statistics $T_\text{frob}$ (the proposed method), $T_\text{ase}$, and $T_\text{eig}$ using simulated network data.
+We deliberately used model configurations from \cite{tang2017semiparametric} and \cite{ghoshdastidar2018practical} for this analysis.
+We leave out the $T_\text{omni}$ method from this analysis since \citep{levin2017central} did not provide theoretical consistency results for this test.
+Let $A_1 \sim P_1$ and $A_2 \sim P_2$ where $P_1, P_2$ are two-community stochastic blockmodels with $P_1(i,j) = B(c_i, c_j)$, and $P_2(i,j) = B_\epsilon(c_i, c_j)$, where